Constructing Perfect Steganographic Systems: A universal stegosystem for -order Markov sources

 The $k$-order (conditional) Shannon entropy $h_m(\mu)$ of a source $\mu$ is defined as follows:

 \begin{theorem} Suppose that an unknown $k$-order Markov source $\mu$ generates a sequence of covertext taking values in some alphabet $A$, where $k\ge0$ is known.
 Let this source be used for encoding secret messages consisting of a sequence of i.i.d. equiprobable binary symbols using the described method $St^k_n(A)$ with $n>1$.
-Then \begin{itemize} \item[(i)] the sequence of symbols output by the stegosystem obeys the same distribution $\mu$ as the input sequence, \item[(ii)] If the alphabet $A$ is finite then the average number of hidden symbols per letter $L_n$ goes to the $k$-order Shannon entropy $h_k(\mu)$ of the source $\mu$ as $n$ goes to infinity. \end{itemize} \end{theorem} \begin{proof} To prove (i) observe that if, as before, $x^*_1,x^*_2\dots$ denotes the sequence generated by the source of covertexts, and $X_1,X_2,\dots$ the transmitted sequence, then by construction (cf. the proof of Theorem~\ref{th:main}) we have $P(X_1,\dots,X_n)=P(x^*_1,\dots,x^*_n)$ where $n$ is the length of the block.
+Then \begin{itemize} \item[(i)] the sequence of symbols output by the stegosystem obeys the same distribution $\mu$ as the input sequence, \item[(ii)] If the alphabet $A$ is finite then the average number of hidden symbols per letter $L_n$ goes to the $k$-order Shannon entropy $h_k(\mu)$ of the source $\mu$ as $n$ goes to infinity. \end{itemize} \end{theorem} \begin{proof} To prove (i) observe that if, as before, $x_1,x_2\dots$ denotes the sequence generated by the source of covertexts, and $X_1,X_2,\dots$ the transmitted sequence, then by construction we have $P(X_1,\dots,X_n)=P(x_1,\dots,x_n)$ where $n$ is the length of the block.
 For the second block we have

-where the first equality follows from the $k$-Markov property, the second is by construction (the last $k$ symbols of each block are kept intact), and the last one (as before) holds because the hidden texts are equiprobable, as are the elements of $S_u$.
+where the first and the last equalities follow from the $k$-Markov property, the second is by construction (the last $k$ symbols of each block are kept intact), and the third one holds because the hidden texts are equiprobable, as are the elements of $S_u$.
 The same holds for all the following blocks, thereby establishing the equality of distributions (i).